James Bay and Northern Quebec Agreement

 Over the course of the next year, the government of Quebec negotiated the required accord.
-On 15 November 1974 – exactly a year after the Superior Court decision – an agreement-in-principle was signed between the governments of Canada, Quebec, publicly owned Hydro-Québec, the Grand Council of the Crees, headed by Billy Diamond, and the Northern Quebec Inuit Association.
+On 15 November 1974 – exactly a year after the Superior Court decision – an agreement-in-principle was signed between the government of Canada, the Province of Quebec, the publicly owned Hydro-Québec corporation, the Grand Council of the Crees (chaired by Billy Diamond), and the Northern Quebec Inuit Association.
 The final accord – the James Bay And Northern Quebec Agreement (La Convention de la Baie James et du Nord québécois) – was signed on 11 November 1975.
 This convention originally only covered claims made by Quebec Cree and Inuit; however, on 31 January 1978, the Naskapi of Quebec signed a parallel agreement – the Northeastern Quebec Agreement – and joined the institutions established under the 1975 accord.

-Negotiating the first land claim on behalf of the Inuit, the Northern Quebec Inuit Association (NQIA) included as members Zebedee Nungak, Lazarusie Epoo (Inukjuak), Tommy Cain, Johnny Watt, Charlie Watt (from Fort Chimo) and Jacob Oweetaltuk.
+Negotiating the first land claim on behalf of the Inuit, the Northern Quebec Inuit Association (NQIA) included as members Zebedee Nungak, Lazarusie Epoo (Inukjuak), Tommy Cain, Johnny Watt, Charlie Watt (from Kuujjuaq) and Jacob Oweetaltuk.
 Charlie Watt acquired a James Bay development map and found two rivers were going to be impacted; the Great Whale and Caniapiscau were to be dammed and diverted.

 Zebedee Nungak describes the Quebec government's approach to negotiations was "overt greed backed up by raw power".
 Another section Zebedee describes Quebec's attitude was; "In the status of our quo, we are the Bosses; we have legal authority over all land.
 You need our permission to attain any benefits from this land, over which we are "maitres chez nous".

 The James Bay and Northern Quebec agreement has been further modified by some 20 additional accords affecting the implementation and details of the original agreement, as well as expanding their provisions.
 Furthermore, the Constitution Act, 1982, entrenched in the Constitution of Canada all the rights granted in treaties and land claims agreements enacted before 1982, giving the rights outlined in the original agreement the status of constitutional rights.